Extracurricular

 Upper School (4th-8th)

 This week is for all levels of players - from novice to expert!
 Learn the basics of D&D and MTG.
 We will split the day between the two activities.
-Students will learn how to roll characters, go on adventures, and defeat foes in the fantasy world of D&D. Then they will learn to build decks, take care of their cards, and create a draft tournament in MTG.
-What do these creative roll-the-dice/flip-a-card role-playing games teach?
+Students will learn how to roll characters, go on adventures, and defeat foes in the fantasy world of D&D. In MTG, they will learn to build decks, take care of their cards, and play a draft tournament.
+What do these creative role-playing/tabletop card games teach?
 Teamwork, problem-solving, communication, vocabulary, listening skills, imagination, and strategy.
-These games scaffold collaborative and social engagement while creatively tapping into student expressions of teamwork, bravery, compassion, negotiation, gamer etiquette, critical thinking, and especially those statistics, predictability, and mapping skills.
+These games scaffold collaborative and social engagement while creatively tapping into student expressions of teamwork, bravery, compassion, negotiation, gamer etiquette, and critical thinking, all while developing statistics, predictability, and mapping skills.

 Harborlight provides a limited number of need-based partial scholarships for Experience Weeks and Summer programs that are open to greater-Beverly students, grade 1-8, who do not attend Harborlight during the academic year.
 The process to apply is simple.
 Please complete this application and return it to the Admission Office at Harborlight with the required documents attached.
 Incomplete applications will not be reviewed.
 Not all programs offered can be discounted, please check for eligibility.